xphillyx/url-incrementer/README.md

 <br>
 <img src="https://raw.githubusercontent.com/roysix/url-incrementer/master/assets/svg/urli.svg?sanitize=true" width="196" height="196" align="right" title="URLI">

 URLI can help you increment URLs.
-For example, if the URL has a "page=1" in it or if there's a Next [>] link on the page, URLI can get you to "page=2" in a variety of ways.
+For example, if the URL has a "page=1" in it or if there's a Next link on the page, URLI can get you to "page=2" in a variety of ways.

 # Features
-<em>Coming Soon in 6.0 (February 2019)</em>
+<em>Coming Soon in 6.0</em>
 - Customizable Keyboard and Mouse Shortcuts (Multi-Click + Rocker)
 - 1-Click Increment Decrement Button Extensions for Your Toolbar (Available on AMO)
 - Auto Incrementing